reframejs/reframe/readme.md

 This means that, if you want to escape Meteor, you will have to re-write all code related to these Meteor-specific parts.

-And it has not been designed with loosely coupled parts; With Meteor, it's mostly either all-in or all-out, and you can't escape in a progressive manner.
+And it has not been designed with loosely coupled parts;
+With Meteor, it's mostly either all-in or all-out.
+In other words, you can't escape in a progressive manner.